Digestive Bloating

 Is bloating always caused by gas?

 Not always.
 Fluid retention, constipation, food sensitivities, and gut-motility factors are also discussed as contributors in educational sources.
+The subjective sense of bloating is influenced by how the abdominal wall and gut communicate, not only by how much gas is present at a given moment.

 Can stress affect bloating?

 Some sources discuss gut-brain interactions as a possible influence, noting that stress and anxiety can affect digestive motility and sensitivity to distention.
+People with irritable bowel syndrome in particular are commonly described as experiencing more pronounced bloating during stressful periods.